How Do Late Payments Affect My Credit Score?

 Credit reporting agencies play a crucial role in credit scoring and the reporting of late payments.
 Understanding their role can help you navigate the credit system more effectively.

-You might also like: Can Co-signing A Loan Affect My Credit?
+You might also like: How Can I Reduce My Credit Utilization Ratio?

 Role of credit reporting agencies